Diego-dO/KMC-CIDEMOD/README.md

 conda activate python_env_kmc
 ```

-For the CIDEMOD WaNo, follow python installayion instruction from `cideMOD` [documentation](https://cidemod.readthedocs.io/en/latest/).
+For the CIDEMOD WaNo, follow python installation instructions from `cideMOD` [documentation](https://cidemod.readthedocs.io/en/latest/).
 Then modify the run.sh in CIDEMOD WaNo direcory as:
 ```
 # source the conda environment
 source /path/to/etc/profile.d/conda.sh